 Background

 Two years in: 39 cross-platform patterns, a full year of engineering time saved, conversion goals exceeded.
 Experiments informed by Cookbook standards drove +5,260 DAGs and +$57.6M in annual restaurant revenue.

 The longer-lasting influence was the people.
-Every designer who worked on Cookbook went on to lead design systems at other companies — Spotify, Pinterest, Nike, Zendesk, and others.
-That's the kind of influence that doesn't show up in a component count.
+Every designer who worked on Cookbook went on to lead design systems at other companies, Spotify, Pinterest, Nike, Zendesk, and others.

 Scale

-Product sub-libraries — Diner, Restaurant, Care, Driver — extended Core with app-level components.
+Product sub-libraries, Diner, Restaurant, Care, and Driver, extended Core with app-level components.
 Not just overrides: a reorder card in the Diner library knew about ratings, ETAs, and delivery fees.
 The same structure in Care knew about case status and support context.
 Core components wired to real product data.

+Background